pdfpc/pdfpc/README.rst

     - Go back to the first slide and reset the timer
 - Escape / q /Alt+F4
     - Quit the presentation viewer
+- b
+    - Turn off the presentation view (i.e. fill it with a black color)
+- e
+    - Edit note for current slide (if option -n is given in the command line)
+- s
+    - Save notes to disk (they are also saved automatically on exit)

 Timer
 -----